bshlgrs/ruining-the-coding-interview/readme.md

 So for now, I’m not trying to improve programming.
 I just want to ruin the coding interview.

-### Moving "common things" to the "outside"

-So I mentioned above that optimizing compilers will move computations out of inner loops whenever possible.

-As I said above, this is similar to the decision you're making when you decide to store your data as a binary search tree instead of a linked list.
-It takes longer upfront, but then it will be faster to make repeated queries.
-And another example is dynamic programming algorithms.
-(You can often look at a dynamic programming algorithm as a special kind of data structure that can only answer queries once, and can only answer them when asked in a particular order.)

-Here's a less obvious similarity: In math, we often want to factorize `x * y + x * z` to `x * (y + z)`, because the latter tree has a variety of nicer properties and lets us solve the equation more easily.
-A large part of this project has been trying to make a computer algebra system which does this kind of thing.

-This theme has come up several times in this project, so I'm sure it's important.

 ## Data structure optimizer